 If you have access to good range of freshly dried herbs, roots and flowers, grab a range of them and keep them on hand to add a teaspoon here, a teaspoon there.
 Above all, avoid those dried things that look like they were dried before the Ark sailed!
 Fresh is best.
 Let me say that again.
 Fresh is best.
 That can mean freshly dried herbs.

 Spices that go well are saffron, cloves, cinnamon, cardamom, cumin, a couple of black pepper corns (yes, really) nutmeg, star anise and cinnamon etc. If you have them growing, add their leaves to the tea pot.

 Dried liquorice root is also great.

 Vary your teas by adding dried red dates from the Chinese Market, or those little dried rose buds.
 Try dried hawthorn and dried honeysuckle.
 You will find a whole range of exotic tea ingredients in South East Asian, Chinese, Persian and Oriental food shops.

 You can add genmachi, the Japanese popped rice tea, or roobos the South African root.
 You can even add a pinch of black or green tea.
 Don’t use white tea here – it is too expensive to drink this way and its taste too subtle to really add flavour.
 Drink white tea on its own.

 Develop your sense of what makes a good tea for you.
 Experiment.

 My place is so well known for its teas, and my visitors expect nothing else.
-No coffee (although i drink it once or twice per day) or alcohol.
-They just want TEA.
+No coffee or alcohol.
+They just want tea.

 Today my tea was simple – fresh ginger, kaffir lime, cardamom leaf, parsley leaf, and mint – all from my balcony pot garden except for the ginger which was from an organic shop.
-Added my Favourite Special Honey which I keep only for tea making.
 I am on my second pot already!